pensjonatus/flash-fiction/blog/home.md

 ---
-title: 'Home'
+title: Home
 date: '2016-05-17'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'pm-writing'
+  - pm-writing
 ---

 "Mom, I'm home," I said, like I used to when I got back from school.
 The house